 Discrimination Lawyers in Fort Lauderdale

-Award-Winning Legal Representation for Workplace Discrimination
+Award-Winning Legal Representation for Workplace Discrimination in Florida

-Discrimination in the workplace can take on many forms. if you believe you are being treated differently than your coworkers, you may have a right to file a discrimination claim.
+Discrimination in the workplace can take on many forms.
+If you believe you are being treated differently than your coworkers, you may have a right to file a discrimination claim.
 State and federal laws protect employees in all professions from discrimination in the workplace.
 These employees include:

 - Media executives

 - Every job in between